 Fierce Founders Accelerator: This program provides financial and mentorship support to start-ups based in Ontario that include at least one woman among their founders.

->Fonds pour les femmes entrepreneures FQ: Administered by Filaction, this fund has an endowment of $19 million and supports the corporate start-up, growth and acquisition projects of female entrepreneurs in all regions of Québec.
+Femmessor: Administered by Filaction, this fund has close to $25 million to supports female entrepreneurs in all regions of Québec.

 Posted in: Business Practices